RBI to Launch Complaint Management System For Grievance Redressal of Bank Customers

-New Delhi: The Reserve Bank of India (RBI) is set to launch a Complaint Management System (CMS) for the bank customers to resolve their grievances and complaints.
+New Delhi: The Reserve Bank of India (RBI) launched a Complaint Management System (CMS), on Monday, for the public to lodge their grievances and complaints against entities regulated by the Central bank.

+CMS is a software application to facilitate RBI’s grievance redressal processes which can be accessed by a portal at RBI’s website.

 According to the sources, the CMS will be able to collect all the complaints registered through e-mail, social media (facebook, twitter) and hard copy of written complaints.